Tech-at-DU/Node-Gif-Search/P00-Your-Node-Environment/content.md

 # Git Setup

-> [action]
->
-> 1. [Follow these instructions](https://git-scm.com/book/en/v1/Getting-Started-Installing-Git) to install Git on your computer for your operating system
+1. [Follow these instructions](https://git-scm.com/book/en/v1/Getting-Started-Installing-Git) to install Git on your computer for your operating system
-> 1. Follow the [GitHub sign up instructions](https://github.com/) and make an account.
+1. Follow the [GitHub sign up instructions](https://github.com/) and make an account.
-> 1. You will also need to [add your SSH key](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account) to your GitHub account in order to make commits.
+1. You will also need to [add your SSH key](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account) to your GitHub account in order to make commits.

 You should now be all set up with Git and GitHub!
 In Git we use **repositories, or repos,** to hold our projects.
 Now let's make that first commit:

->[action]
-> Make your first commit
+Make your first commit
->

 ```bash
 # initialize git in our project
 $ git init